linzjs/linz/docs/cell_renderers.rst

 - ``datetime`` used with ``datetime`` field types to render a datetime, as per the ``datetime format`` setting.
 - ``localDate`` used with ``datetime`` field types to render a ``<time>`` tag as per the ``date format`` setting.
 - ``datetimeLocal`` used with ``datetime-local`` field types to render a ``<time>`` tag as per the ``datetime format`` setting.
-- ``overviewLink`` can be used to provide a link in the grid, to the overview for a particular record.
+- ``overviewLink`` can be used to provide a link in the list, to the overview for a particular record.
 - ``array`` can be used to format an array in the format ``value 1, value 2, value 3``.
 - ``boolean`` can be used to format a boolean in the format ``Yes`` or ``No``.
 - ``reference`` can be used to render the title for a ``ref`` field type.